Anton-Vasylchenko/pixelart/README.md

 # ABOUT PROJECT

-It is a simple app where you can draw and save pixel art!
+An app where you can draw in pixel art style and save your pictures

 # DEMO